Trump says he will send 1,500 troops to Middle East

 Trump warned on Monday that Iran would be met with “great force” if it attacked U.S. interests in the Middle East.

-Reporting by Roberta Rampton and Phil Stewart; Writing by Doina Chiacu; Editing by Jonathan Oatis and Paul Simao
+Reporting by Roberta Rampton and Phil Stewart; Writing by Doina Chiacu; Editing by Jonathan Oatis, Paul Simao and Susan Thomas